OptimalBits/fowl/README.md

 Fowl aims to be a low level document layer that can be used by other to provide higher level features such as schemas, models, validation, etc.

-All asynchronous operations return A+ compliant promises (provided by whenjs).
+All asynchronous operations return A+ compliant promises (provided by bluebirdjs).

 ##Contribute